Relaxedentity/CSC8502-graphics-project/readme1.txt

 Execution method
 I have used Visual studio for the development of this project.
 The executable can be run as is on desktop.
 On laptop, ensure that your graphics card is running discretely.
+The executable can be found in the x64 folder.

 Shortcuts
 “G” – Gaussian blur effect on screen.